 Evolution of Food Waste Product Development student Competition

-The purpose of the competition is to:
+The purpose of the competition was to:

 - Provide a creative opportunity for students to network with food industry professionals;